elasticio/gspreadsheets/HOW_TO_USE.md

 > The description below is based on the initial state of the Google Spreadsheet component presented here.
 Any third party modification should also be documented for the consistency.

+## Required authorization credentials

+1. ``https://www.googleapis.com/auth/spreadsheets`` -  Allows read/write access to the user's sheets and their properties.
+Required to read and write to spreadsheets.
+1. ``https://www.googleapis.com/auth/drive.readonly`` - Allows read-only access to the user's file metadata and file content.
+Required to fetch the list of spreadsheets.

 ## Limitations

-1. Google spreadsheets discovery will only fetch first 1000 spreadsheets from your Google Drive
+1. Google spreadsheets discovery will only fetch last modified 1000 spreadsheets from your Google Drive.
+1. Trigger will only work with the first Worksheet of the spreadsheet

 ## Triggers